-Appellant's Position: Appellant claims that the approved mitigation is vague as to how the County will monitor the planting plan and lacks key details concerning enforcement if performance standards are not met.
+Appeal Ground No. 8: Appellant claims that the approved mitigation is vague as to how the County will monitor the planting plan and lacks key details concerning enforcement if performance standards are not met.
 Appellant contends that the measure must provide a specific timeline for tree plantings, designate milestone markers that outline goals for tree survival, and provide a clear definition of how tree survival is determined.

-The tree planting program has adequate enforcement measures, but as recommended by staff, the Board included the tree planting program in the BRMP, as described in Attachment 8.
-The Board finds that the Applicant is already subject to extensive monitoring and enforcement requirements under the BRMP.
+Staff Response: The tree planting program has adequate enforcement measures, but staff reiterates its recommendation that the tree planting program be included in the BRMP, as described in Attachment 8.
+The applicant is already subject to extensive monitoring and enforcement requirements under the BRMP.
 The BRMP requires, among other things, restoration and replanting of identified sensitive biological resources with details regarding planting techniques, irrigation schedules, and figures identifying planting locations.
 The BRMP also identifies success criteria for such efforts.
 The oak tree replanting program proposed here is no different.
 A specific target is identified for the number of seedlings to be planted, the length of time to monitor the species, a target to determine whether replanting has been successful (80%), and a specific period of time during which the monitoring must continue (seven years from planting the seedling).
 If the program does not achieve the 80% target, additional seedlings will have to be planted, and they, too, will have to be monitored for the specified period.

 After the seven-year monitoring period is over, the trees will continue to be protected by means of a conservation easement that will preclude the applicant from undertaking any steps that result in disturbing the trees.
 Such land will not be eligible for conversion to other uses that require removing the trees that have been planted.
-The Board finds that a seven-year period is considered sufficient to demonstrate that the seedlings have been established such that they do not require further maintenance.
+A seven-year period is considered sufficient to demonstrate that the seedlings have been established such that they do not require further maintenance.
 (Pub.
 Resources Code, § 21083.4, subd. (b)(2)(B).)